SoChigusa/Application-2019/README.md

 ### 12/6

 ICRR postdoc (and fellowship) position deadline.
-Please see the e-mail from Kawasaki-san on 9/27.
+Please see the first e-mail from Kawasaki-san on 9/27.

 ### 12/7